 On the first page of these Holbeck area memories the pitbook was used to feature workings on a weekday, to compliment this the pitbook pages will be used to show the workings on a weekend summer Saturday & Sunday - the weekend of Saturday/Sunday September 5/6th 1981 has been selected.

-Four views taken across a span of maybe 35 years, possibly a little more, looking from the south side of the Nineveh Road bridge.
+Four (three at the moment) views taken across a span of maybe 35 years, possibly a little more, looking from the south side of the Nineveh Road bridge.
 The first view shows a Class 25/0 and ballast train, date unknown, though the Class 25/0 still has its original exhaust port location, so its probably about 1968/69.
 The second view, from July 3rd 1985 features Railfreight liveried 31110 and blue liveried 31165 approaching Holbeck.
 The third view features 50008 on railtour duty in the Leeds area on August 30th 1993.
-The last view is taken during 2006.
+The last view (missing) is taken during 2006.
 Much has changed in the view but the bridge in the background remains a constant.